Steyr HS .50: AM-50 Sayyad

-Iran produces an unlicensed version under the name AM-50 Sayyad.
+Iran produces an unlicensed copy under the name AM-50 Sayyad.
 The AM-50 has been in production since 2008 and has been widely exported.
 Because of its wide exports, AM-50 rifles have also been supplied to or captured by groups opposed to Iran, such as Syrian rebels.
-The AM-50 reportedly has much worse fit and finish than the Stehr HS .50.
+The AM-50 reportedly has much worse fit and finish than the original Steyr HS .50.

 Golan S-01

-In June 2019, media organizations affiliated with the Syrian government reported that Syria had begun producing an unlicensed variant of the rifle, dubbed the Golan S-01, in reference to the Golan Heights.
+In June 2018, media organizations affiliated with the Syrian government reported that Syria had begun producing an unlicensed variant of the rifle, dubbed the Golan S-01, in reference to the Golan Heights.
+Its first prototype was issued in 2015.
 Unlike the original HS .50, the Golan S-01 fires the Soviet 12.7×108mm anti-materiel rifle cartridge.
-It is slightly heavier than the HS.50, weighing in at 13.5 kg and has an effective firing range of 1,600 meters, a 100 meter improvement over the previous generation of anti-materiel rifles used by the Syrian Army.
+It is slightly heavier than the HS.50, weighing in at 13.5 kg and has an effective firing range of 1,600 meters, a 100-meter improvement over the previous generation of anti-materiel rifles used by the Syrian Army.
 It is also 100 mm longer than the HS .50, measuring in at 1,470mm total length.
+It is manufactured by Golan Rifle Plant.
+In 2023, the SSRC has upgraded the Syrian produced Golan S-01 AMR.
+New model Golan S-01 Mk.2 was introduced with a new stock, box magazine, and scope.

+Al-Ghoul

+Named after the Hamas engineer and senior operative Adnan al-Ghoul, Is an upgraded variant of the original Steyr HS.50 sniper, It is a Palestinian-made sniper used and manufactured by the Al-Qassam Brigades.
+One of the world’s longest sniper rifles with a length of 2 meters, it differs from the typical model as it uses 14.5mm and 12.7mm caliber ammunition and has an effective range of 2000 meters, 500 meters greater than the original Steyr.
+Hamas first used this rifle in the 2014 Gaza war.
+The group also stated that these rifles are “evidence of the distinction of its military industries”.